Power the World

 - Course takes place in C & D terms

 - Professors: Derren Rosbach (Civil and Environmental Engineering) and Geoff Pfeifer (Humanities & Arts)

-- Credits earned: This Seminar sequence will count towards an Engineering Science (ES 1000) and Humanities (HU 1100) general elective credit.
+- This seminar sequence will count towards an Engineering Science (ES 1000) and Humanities (HU 1100) general elective credit.